Rising-Stars-by-Sunshine/STATS201_Aida_Final_Project/README.md

 ### Questions Significance

 1. **Understanding the Relationship Between Economic Factors and Energy Access Disparities:**
    - Economic factors, such as GDP per capita, play a crucial role in determining the level of energy access within different regions.
-Higher GDP per capita generally indicates greater purchasing power and infrastructure development, which often lead to improved access to energy resources.
+Higher GDP per capita generally indicates greater purchasing power and infrastructure development, which often leads to improved access to energy resources.
 Conversely, regions with lower GDP per capita tend to face challenges in accessing modern energy services, leading to disparities in energy access.
    - By analyzing the correlation between economic factors like GDP per capita and energy access disparities across regions, policymakers can identify patterns and understand the underlying drivers of energy poverty.
 This understanding can inform targeted interventions aimed at improving energy access for marginalized communities.

 2. **Factors Influencing Energy Efficiency Levels and Predictive Modeling:**